About the Bandstand

 Location and nature of the venue

-The agreed site for the venue is in Meadowbank Park, in the centre of Dorking, where there is good access with parking and facilities nearby.
+The site for the venue is in Meadowbank Park, in the centre of Dorking, where there is good access with parking and facilities nearby.
 This will also provide a further focus to the park, which has seen a number of new developments by Mole Valley District Council (MVDC) in recent years, including a new playground, a skate park and a café.

-Even “conventional” bandstands come in many shapes, sizes and configurations and are increasingly used for a wide variety of purposes, as the research has shown.
+Even “conventional” bandstands come in many shapes, sizes and configurations and are increasingly used for a wide variety of purposes, as our research has shown.
 The pandemic has also seen their use increase dramatically as people seek outside but protected spaces in which to perform and hold their activities.

 Plans for “Music in Meadowbank”

 One of the main uses of the bandstand will be for a series of free, Sunday afternoon concerts which we intend to stage over the summer months, from May to September.
-These will mainly be acoustic performances – jazz, brass ensembles, small orchestras, folk singers, choirs etc – designed for a wide audience including families with children.
+These will mainly be acoustic performances – jazz, brass ensembles, small orchestras, folk singers, choirs etc – designed for a wide audiences including families with children.

 Next steps